 - Finding the right medication takes patience.
 Sometimes, you’ll need to try different options or adjust doses.

-- Furthermore, medications need time to work.
+- Medications need time to work.
 Most people wait 8-12 weeks before seeing major improvements.

 - Side effects often occur initially.
 Fortunately, many side effects decrease as your body adjusts.